allupfortae/allupfortae/README.md

 - 🌱 I’m currently learning **how to use figma, how to draw & how to edit**

-- 🤝 I’m looking **to try and get into as much hackathons as possible atleats have one decents project with others developers**

 - 💬 Ask me about **my projects and anything else you will like to know**

-- 📫 How to reach me **avantaejacksoncontact@gmail.com**

 - 📝 Check out my fiverr and see what other say about my work
 <a href='https://www.fiverr.com/users/taetech/gigs'>Fiverr</a>